-If you have ever needed to hire a Solicitor and then found that they have not advised you properly or not handled your case or transaction correctly, then this could be tantamount to Solicitor negligence and could be grounds for you to make a claim.
-The Solicitor may have been hired to represent you in a court or employment tribunal for example and may have missed a time limit or failed to take a vital step for you that caused you to be unsuccessful at the court or tribunal.
-Because the Solicitor is required to act in your best interests, if they do not do so then they can be held liable.
+If you have ever hired a solicitor and subsequently discovered they did not advise you or handle your case or transaction correctly, then this could be tantamount to solicitor negligence, and may be grounds for you to make a claim.
+Perhaps the solicitor was hired to represent you in a court or employment tribunal, and missed a time limit, or failed to take a vital step on your behalf which caused your case to be unsuccessful.
+Because solicitors are required to act in your best interests, if they do not do so, then they can be held liable.

-If you have been the victim of negligence from any of these Solicitors, you shouldn’t delay in pursuing a claim so that you can be compensated for the losses that you have suffered.
+If you have been the victim of negligence from any of these solicitors, you shouldn’t delay in pursuing a claim so that you can be compensated for the losses that you have suffered.

-Beenletdown offer no win no fee agreements in suitable cases.
+Been Let Down also offers no win no fee agreements in suitable cases.